 PhotoScan by Google Photos lets you scan and capture printed photographs or artwork that you would like to add to your digital collection.
 The photos can be on a wall, in a photo frame or on a book or magazine cover.
 PhotoScan typically eliminates most if not all of that pesky glare

 Knowing how much to charge for an item you hope to sell on eBay or elsewhere can be difficult.
 This app shows you the average prices of items sold on eBay during prior weeks, including buy-it-now and auction prices.
 This is a handy tool for potential buyers to see if they’re being charged a fair price or even getting a bargain.
-(The app is called What’s it worth on eBay FREE on Google Play.)
+(The Google Play version of the app is found here.)

 The former Radio.com lets you tune into more than 900 live and local music, news, sports, talk and comedy AM and FM stations and podcasts.
 You can “rewind” live radio from up to 24 hours in the past.
-Audacy also has its own themed music stations, such as Pop for the Patio, Rock n’ Road and Acoustic Sunrise, and podcasts such as Game Time With Boomer Esiason and the Podsauce podcast discovery show, available only on the app.
+Audacy also has its own themed music stations, such as Pop for the Patio, Rock n’ Road and Acoustic Sunrise, along with numerous podcasts.

 Ever watched a movie or TV show and wondered about an intriguing actor’s other films?
 Amazon-owned IMDb — short for Internet Movie Database — is an online repository of celebrity, movie and television facts, including awards, box office data, cast info, famous quotes, plot summaries, reviews, showtimes, trailers and trivia.
 You also can watch some movies and TV on demand for free but with commercials.